mctools/simplebuild-dgcode/doc/source/griff.rst

 further down this page):

-* **Reduce step data globally:** Due to the contained coordinates, step data requires the most disk space, and the primary global filtering method is therefore to reduce the amount of steps written out.
+* **Reduce step data globally:** Due to the contained coordinates, step data requires the most disk space; therefore, the primary global filtering method is to reduce the amount of steps written out.
 Either by completely omitting step data, or by combining all steps on a segment into one meta-step.
 Conveniently controlled by a global flag, there are thus three available modes: